Code-Fellows-Seattle-iOS-401d7/Week3-Instagram-Clone/class-3/README.md

 * Refactor your Filters class to be a singleton.
 	* This new singleton should have 1 instance of the **context** that gets reused for each filter.
 * **Code Challenge:**
-	* Write a function that computes the list of the first 100 Fibonacci numbers.(This is trickier than it seems).
+	* Write a function that computes the list of the first 50 Fibonacci numbers.
+		* If you want a really tough challenge, try 100, youll have issues when you hit the 90's.

 ###Reading:
 * Apple Documentation: